 A variety of teaching styles are used to deliver the curriculum.
 Sometimes the whole class is involved, in discussion or instruction, as in Literacy or Numeracy lessons, in specific skills teaching in subjects such as ICT, or in a whole class activity such as P.E. or drama.
 At other times teachers work with a group of children, who may be at a similar level, a mixed ability group or with individual children, whichever teaching method may be most appropriate for the children’s needs.
 Children also learn from each other through co-operating in groups and working independently on set tasks.
 Assessment for learning is a key approach that we adopt at Culworth.
 We encourage our pupils to be reflective in their learning.
 We provide opportunities for our children to ask questions, probe deeper and learn independently with guided support.
 Teachers and staff ask open questions, which inspire children to be deeper thinkers, giving adequate time for students to fully consider their responses.

 Teachers usually plan work for their class using a theme that covers the concepts they want to teach.
-These themes have been devised through whole staff agreement and form a Planning Policy, which is followed by each class.
-Each theme covers the appropriate curriculum areas, whilst other subjects such as English, Maths and I.T. are taught alongside the current theme.
+These themes have been devised across the Academy Trust.
 Teachers base the work on practical activities and first hand experiences using, where appropriate, a wide variety of methods for the children to record what they have discovered - written reports, graphs, poems, tape-recordings, pictures, prints, models, charts, etc.

 Careful records are kept to inform us about children’s progress and on areas for future development in all curriculum areas.
 Progress is discussed with parents at two parents’ evenings in the Autumn Term and Spring Term and a full report is sent in the summer term.